meenunat/Extended-Kalman-Filter/README.md

 ## Objective

 In this project, kalman filter is used to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-RMSE values are also calculated.
+It involves

+	* initializing Kalman filter variables
+	* predicting where our object is going to be after a time step Δt
+	* updating where our object is based on sensor measurements

+Then the prediction and update steps repeat themselves in a loop.To measure the performance of Kalman filter root mean squared error is also calculated comparing the Kalman filter results with the provided ground truth.

 Lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles.

+These three steps (initialize, predict, update) plus calculating RMSE encapsulate the entire extended Kalman filter project.

+## Building Steps

 The main program can be built and run by doing the following from the project top directory.